MiguelDiaz02/scRNA-seq_LungProject/README.md

 # scRNA-seq_LungProject
 We are developing a scRNA-seq pipeline for testing lung fibrosis data and refer them with the HCA data

+## References and Acknowledgments

+This project is based on the best practices and tutorials from the scientific community.
+We especially thank the following works and publications for their contribution:

+1. M.D.
+Luecken, F.J.
+Theis, "Current best practices in single-cell RNA-seq analysis: a tutorial", Molecular Systems Biology 15(6) (2019): e8746
+2. Heumos, L., Schaar, A.C., Lance, C. et al. Best practices for single-cell analysis across modalities.
+Nat Rev Genet (2023). https://doi.org/10.1038/s41576-023-00586-w
+3. Sanborn, Mark (2022).
+Sanbomics scripts. https://github.com/mousepixels/sanbomics_scripts

 ## Python:

 - scanpy (v.
 1.11.1)